wadesploosh/eggTime/README.md

 # eggTime
-eggTime is a fun personal project that makes use of HTML, CSS and JavaScript to determine how long your eggs need to boil for based on how you like em done!
+eggTime is a fun personal project that makes use of HTML, CSS, JavaScript & audio to determine how long your eggs need to boil for based on how you like em done!

+I’ve wrapped it using Phonegap to access the devices vibration feature.